 Still dark outside, we arrived promptly at 6:55 am and loitered outside the restaurant entrance like a couple of 15-year-olds waiting for Twilight tickets.
 It was very quiet and we appeared to be the only people awake in Rock Harbor, aside from those we could hear inside preparing to open.

-While enjoying a breakfast of coffee and pancakes (no real maple syrup despite the fact that Isle Royale is technically in the U.P.), we discussed how to spend our last day on the island.
+While enjoying a breakfast of coffee and pancakes (no real maple syrup despite the fact that Isle Royale is technically in the U.P. and almost in Canada), we discussed how to spend our last day on the island.
 The 2:45 pm ferry was several hours away, giving us plenty of time to explore trails, coves, and small islands in the Rock Harbor area.
 We felt good, but pathetic as this sounds, we still felt like Annie Wilkes had taken a sledge hammer to our ankles.
 There were a handful of day hikes I would have loved to have taken, and paddling around all of the inlets sounded great, but we were both content just relaxing for a while.
 We put the ½ day canoe voucher on hold and decided to spend the morning hanging around the visitor center and dock.